 In addition to repressing multiple genes in the ventral portion of the embryo, Dorsal can activate genes in both ventral and ventrolateral regions of the embryo in a context-dependent manner.
 The transition of Dorsal from an activator to a repressor has been ascribed to the presence of adjacent binding sites for additional factors, such as Deadringer and Cut, that could facilitate the association of Groucho with Dorsal, resulting in Groucho-mediated long-range repression {Valentine, 1998 #3036}.
 The necessity of these factors in generating a stable Dorsal/Groucho interaction is thought to arise from the relatively low binding affinity of Groucho for Dorsal, when compared to factors to which Groucho binds without requiring assistance, such as Engrailed or Brinker {Ratnaparkhi, 2006 #3108}.
 Due to the inherent weakness of the Dorsal/Groucho interaction, it is not suspected that Groucho would ubiquitously colocalize with Dorsal, and would instead only associate at those loci at which Dorsal functions as a repressor.
 Our Groucho ChIP-seq data, however, shows that that is not strictly the case.

-In ventral regions of the embryo, Dorsal serves to activate several genes, the two most well-studied being twist and snail, two transcription factors essential to the specification of the presumptive mesoderm and later coordinate invagination of this region to form the mesodermal germ layer {Thisse, 1987 #3109} {Ip, 1992 #3110}.
+In ventral regions of the embryo, Dorsal serves to activate several genes, the two most well-studied being twist and snail, two transcription factors essential to the specification of the presumptive mesoderm {Thisse, 1987 #3109} {Ip, 1992 #3110}.
 Dorsal activates both twist and snail by binding to Ventral Activation Regions (VARs) in the 5’ flanking regions of these genes {Ip, 1992 #3110}.
 No role for Groucho has been identified in the regulation of either gene.
 Surprisingly, however Gro binds the VARs in in both genes in early embryos.
 We observe extensive Gro binding to both the primary and “shadow” VARs in snail (Figure 2-12A), and weaker binding to a VAR in the 5’ flanking region of twist (Figure 2-12B).
 Thus, Gro recruitment may not be the critical step in converting Dorsal from an activator to a repressor.

 To explore this question further, we looked more broadly at localization of Gro to Dorsal binding sites.
 These sites can be subdivided into three classes dependent on the resulting expression pattern of the regulated gene {Biemar, 2006 #5} {Zeitlinger, 2007 #3025}.
 Class I sites, which are low affinity sites, result in gene expression in the most ventral regions of the embryo (presumptive mesoderm), where Dorsal concentrations are highest.
 Class II sites are generally of higher affinity than class I sites and are frequently found adjacent to binding sites for other factors (such as bHLH factors) that enable Dorsal to activate transcription at lower concentrations.
 As a result, these sites are active in in ventrolateral regions (neuroectoderm), an area with intermediate levels of nuclear Dorsal.
 Class III sites are associated with genes that are repressed by Dorsal and whose expression is thereby restricted to the dorsal ectoderm.
 In accord with what we observed form observation of the snail and twist VARs, Groucho is not restricted to the class III sites, but is found at all three types of sites (Fig. 2-14A).
 No single class of Dorsal site is significantly enriched over the others, indicating that Groucho binds to Dorsal more frequently than previously surmised, even at sites where Dorsal is activating transcription.